 “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.”

 As well as chairing meetings of the Cathedral Chapter, the Dean oversees the Cathedral’s worshipping life; and he takes responsibility for all building work and projects.
 He has been involved from the start with the £3.5 million project to bring the Fratry building to life as part of a strategy to allow the Cathedral to engage with more people in new ways.

-The Canon Missioner is a full-time residentiary post, called to play a full part in the regular duties of the Cathedral, but with special responsibility for mission, outreach and the care of those who come to the Cathedral as worshippers, visitors and pilgrims, as well as regular members of the Cathedral community, the permanent staff and the Cathedral volunteers.
+The Canon Missioner is a full-time residentiary post, called to play a full part in the regular duties of the Cathedral, but with special responsibility for mission, outreach and pastoral care of those who come to the Cathedral as worshippers, visitors and pilgrims, alongside care for regular members of the Cathedral community, the permanent staff and the Cathedral volunteers.

 Revd Canon Michael Manley was appointed in 2007 and also leads our all-age, family and youth work.
 Michael is our main link to the City Centre, our ecumenical, interfaith and community work, and our overseas projects.